ferparra/My-Readwise/pages/People.md

 		- The Jordan Harbinger Show
 		- The [[Tim Ferriss]] Show
 		- The Daily Stoic Podcast
+	- Summarize what advice would Ryan Holiday give to any person to lead a #stoic way of life #status/to-verify collapsed:: true
+		- First, it’s important to find what things are within your control and what things are out of your control.
+You can’t control everything, but you can control how you react to things.
+		- Second, don’t let your #emotions control you.
+Be mindful of your #thoughts and #reactions, and try to detach yourself from them as much as possible.
+		- And third, always be learning and growing.
+Life is a never-ending journey, and the #stoic way of life is about constantly striving to better yourself.
 - [[Balaji Srinivasan]]
   related-to:: [[@balajis on Twitter]], [[Tweets from Balaji (highlights)]], [[Tweets From balajis.com (highlights)]] collapsed:: true